Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/2-getting-started.md

  you through the process of obtaining a license and ensuring that the license can be used with the tools installed.
 If you do not need the full version of the software, you can use an evaluation license.
-For installation instructions and information, see the *Vivado Design Suite User Guide: Release Notes, Installation, and Licensing* ([UG973](https://www.xilinx.com/cgi-bin/docs/rdoc?v=latest;t=vivado+install+guide)).
+For installation instructions and information, see the _Vivado Design Suite User Guide: Release Notes, Installation, and Licensing_ ([UG973](https://www.xilinx.com/cgi-bin/docs/rdoc?v=latest;t=vivado+install+guide)).

 ### Tutorial Design Files

-Design files of this tutorial are provided in [ref_files](./ref_files/) directory, organized with design number or chapter name.
+The reference design files for this tutorial are provided in the [ref_files](./ref_files/) directory, organized with design number or chapter name.
 Chapters that need to use reference files will point to the specific ``ref_files`` subdirectory.

 The [next chapter](./3-system-configuration.md) details the configuration of a Zynq UltraScale+ MPSoC PS with the Vivado IDE.

  © Copyright 2017-2021 Xilinx, Inc.